autodesk-platform-services/aps-business-success-plan-report/README.md

 # Description

-The sample helps viewing, building custom reports and exporting usage query & export usage query API data in the form of tables, charts from Premium Reporting APIs.
+The sample helps viewing, building custom reports and exporting usage query & export usage query API data in the form of tables, charts from Business Success Plan Reporting Sample.

 Uses 3-legged oAuth2 with implicit grant to authenticate with aps.